 Your asylum status may be terminated if you are discovered to have lied on your asylum application.
 In some circumstances, your return to the country of claimed persecution may be considered evidence that your alleged fear of persecution, based on which you obtained asylum, was not genuine.
 Upon your return to the United States, you may be questioned about why you had to visit the country of claimed persecution and how you were able to return safely.
 In some cases, you may become subject to proceedings to terminate your asylum status.
 Termination of your asylum status may also occur there has been a fundamental change in your country of persecution.

 If you travel to a third country (meaning a country other than the United States or the country from which you have been granted asylum) as an asylee, even with a green-card and a travel document, you may be in danger of extradition to the country of persecution.
 Although Article 33 of the 1951 Refugee Convention establishes the principle of “non-refoulement”, meaning that a country is prohibited from expelling a person who has been granted refugee status to the country where such person fears persecution, countries can claim “exceptional circumstances” to question the person’s refugee status.
 The non-expulsion provision also does not apply to a refugee who is considered to be a danger to the security of the country in which he is, or who, having been convicted by a final judgment of a particularly serious crime, constitutes a danger to the community of that country.
 Furthermore, countries who have not signed the 1951 Refugee Convention are not bound by the non-expulsion principle.
-India, Indonesia, Iraq, Libya, Malaysia, Mongolia, Saudi Arabia, Singapore, Syria and Uzbekistan are among the countries who are not parties to the 1951 Refugee Convention.
+India, Indonesia, Iraq, Libya, Malaysia, Mongolia, Saudi Arabia, Singapore, Syria, United Arab Emirates, and Uzbekistan are among the countries who are not parties to the 1951 Refugee Convention.